Clay Street Hill Railroad

-The Clay Street Hill Railroad was the first successful cable hauled street railway.
-It was located on Clay Street, a notably steep street in San Francisco in California, United States, and first operated in August 1873.
-The company itself was short lived, but the underlying technology in its propulsion system set a template for similar systems worldwide.
+The Clay Street Hill Railroad was the first successful cable hauled street railway, operating in San Francisco, California.
+It began service on September 1, 1873, along Clay Street, climbing the slopes of Nob Hill using an underground moving cable rather than horses.
+Developed under the leadership of Andrew Smith Hallidie and engineered by William Eppelsheimer, the railway introduced the grip-and-cable system that became the model for cable railways around the world.

+While none of the original railway remains in operation, the Clay Street Hill Railroad is widely regarded as the prototype for modern cable street railways.
+Grip car No. 8 has been preserved at the San Francisco Cable Car Museum.

 History

 The line was initially advertised to potential bond buyers as a normal horsecar line, though one which would contend with a formidable 348 ft rise in six city blocks.
 The main promoter of the line was Andrew Smith Hallidie, and the engineer was William Eppelsheimer.
 Accounts differ as to exactly how involved Hallidie was in the inception of the Clay Street Hill Railway.
 One version has him taking over the promotion of the line when the original promoter, Benjamin Brooks, failed to raise the necessary capital.
 In another version, Hallidie was the instigator, inspired by a desire to reduce the suffering incurred by the horses that hauled streetcars up Jackson Street, from Kearny to Stockton Street.

 There is also doubt as to when exactly the first run of the cable car occurred.
 The franchise required a first run no later than August 1, 1873.
 However, at least one source reports that the run took place a day late, on August 2, but the city chose not to void the franchise.
 Some accounts say that the first gripman hired by Hallidie looked down the steep hill from Jones and refused to operate the car, so Hallidie took the grip himself and ran the car down the hill and up again without any problems.